 Emily Bendorf: Yeah.
 Well, I hope we can.
 We can be one of the first to figure it out.

 Pam Didner: Oh, that would be great.
 If you do, can you just ring me very quickly?
-I will love, love, love to bring you back and then share your biggest, uh, biggest secret with all of us.
-Well, speaking of, um, you know, post-pandemic, given with the vaccination rollout of with this year and hopefully, um, that the majority of the population in the U.S will get vaccinated.
-And at the same time, looking ahead, what are the two things that your team will do in 2021 and 2022?
+I will love, love, love to bring you back and then share your biggest secret with all of us.
+Well, speaking of, post-pandemic, given with the vaccination rollout of with this year and hopefully that the majority of the population in the U.S will get vaccinated.
+Looking ahead, what are the two things that your team will do in 2021 and 2022?
 Do you mind sharing them with us?

 Emily Bendorf: Sure.
 Our big focus as a company–and that trickles down to our team–is a focus on getting new customers.
-So you may have seen in the news Southwest, while other airlines are shrinking, Southwest is flying to 12 new cities.
-We’ll be continuing to announce new cities over the coming weeks and months and just trying to capture travelers and demand where we can.
+So you may have seen in the news Southwest.
+While other airlines are shrinking, Southwest is flying to 12 new cities.
+We’ll be continuing to announce new cities over the coming weeks and months.
+Just trying to capture travelers and demand where we can.

 And so our team is working on the right tools, resources, campaigns, alternative currency packages and promotions and loyalty to allow our sales team to go out and get that new business.
 So that’s a focus for us in 2021.
-And then, a bit more tactically, we recently added Pardot to our tech stack at the end of 2020, um, which is super exciting.
+Then, a bit more tactically, we recently added Pardot to our tech stack at the end of 2020.
+Which is super exciting.
 So we will be working on a strategy for that tool.
 We are just building a plan to create a more automated campaign and email cadence for our customers who don’t necessarily interact with the Southwest business account manager.

 Pam Didner: You know, I love, love, love the ideas that, um, you guys are rolling out new cities and a new destination.
 And from my perspective, that’s the product offering.
 So you continue to update and refresh your products, which gives the sales and marketing team something to work with and something to communicate with your customers.
 So your job of landing new accounts or working with the B2B marketing team and the sales team to do that is great.

 Because as long as you guys are rolling out to a new city, there’s always an opportunity to bring new accounts because that’s a new product offering.
 So I think that’s fantastic.
-In addition to that, you have tools in place, and you try to do the marketing outreach and marketing campaigns and working with a B2B marketing team to make a tie and the connection between the sales and marketing.
+In addition to that, you have tools in place.
+And you try to do the marketing outreach and marketing campaigns.
+Working with a B2B marketing team to make a tie and the connection between the sales and marketing.

 Hey, you’re all right.
 You know, sales enablement is incredibly valuable for Southwest airlines.
 You guys are small and mighty indeed!